Canon G9 X vs Olympus TG-5

 - More affordable: Was released into a lower priced segment (15 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 7 months) more recently.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the G9X and the TG-5 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the G9X and the TG-5 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Canon G9 X vs Olympus TG-5